ziotom78/raytracing_course/tomasi-ray-tracing-09a.md

 -   We have seen how to implement the code to calculate the intersection between a ray and a triangle in the general case where the triangle is encoded by its three vertices $A$, $B$, and $C$.

--   We did not follow the approach used for spheres and planes of choosing a "standard" shape (e.g., a triangle on the $xy$ plane), because this would have required storing a 4×4 transformation and its inverse, for a total of 32 floating-point numbers (128 bytes at single precision).
+-   Unlike our approach for spheres and planes (where we applied transformations to canonical shapes), meshes require a more direct storage method: storing a 4×4 transformation and its inverse requires 32 floating-point numbers (128 bytes at single precision).

 -   Storing the three coordinates of a triangle requires only 3×3×4 = 36 bytes…